ruby2js/ruby2js/docs/src/_examples/rails/index.md

 category: rails intro
 ---

+{% rendercontent "docs/note" %}
+**Updated documentation for Rails 7 will be coming soon.
+Keep reading for Rails 6.**
+{% endrendercontent %}

 Webpacker is installed by default in Rails 6.0 and up.
 The following steps will install Ruby2js and configure webpacker to use it: